SEO content writing drains creativity from the writing process, making it difficult to emotionally connect with readers.

 So, how do you research to understand the topic?

-You can watch Youtube videos or listen to podcasts.
+You can watch Youtube videos or listen to high-quality podcasts.
 YouTubers offer unique and easy-to-understand explanations of complex concepts, making it easier to write creatively.

 Consult books and industry publications.
 You’d get more knowledge from reading a book than a hundred articles.